The LLV decomposition of hyper-Kaehler cohomology: Period maps, monodromy, and the LLV algebra

 \subsection{Higher degree period maps}

-Consider an arbitrary smooth proper family of hyper-K\"ahler manifolds $\mathfrak X / S$ over a complex manifold $S$.
+\footnote{The arguments in this section follow a suggestion by an anonymous referee.
+They replace our original infinitesimal approach.} Throughout this subsection, we fix a compact hyper-K\"ahler manifold $X$.
+Consider any smooth proper family $\mathfrak X / S$ of hyper-K\"ahler manifolds over a complex manifold $S$, whose fiber at $0 \in S$ is isomorphic to $X$.
 For each degree $0 \le k \le 4n$, one associates the period map

-from the universal cover $\tilde S$ of $S$ to the classifying space $D_k$ of Hodge structures with specified Hodge numbers, matching those of $H^k(X_s)$.
-Verbitsky's global Torelli theorem \cite{ver13,huy11} says that a compact hyper-K\"ahler manifold $X$ is essentially recovered from its Hodge structure on $H^2(X)$.
-Thus, one expects that the $k$-th period map $\tilde\Phi_k$ is recovered from the second period map $\tilde\Phi_2$.
-We would like to make this precise in this subsection.
+from the universal cover $\tilde S$ of $S$ to the classifying space $D_k$ of Hodge structures with specified Hodge numbers, matching those of $H^k(X)$.
+Verbitsky's global Torelli theorem \cite{ver13,huy11} says that a compact hyper-K\"ahler manifold is essentially recovered from its second Hodge structure.
+Thus, one expects that the $k$-th period map $\Phi_k$ is recovered from the second period map $\Phi_2$.
+Here, we make this more precise.